leightonluy150532/ITCleluyProject.github.io/README.md

 Hello, I am Leighton Enzo M. Luy

-I am an information technology student in Ateneo de Davao University.
-I am beginner level in web development and I would want to become a full-time web developer and a full-stack developer
+I am an information technology student at Ateneo de Davao University.

-In my first year as an Information technology student, I created some past projects and assignments in programming throughout the whole year, which I enjoyed creating, and never been stressed.
+Here is my project's first website, containing assignment projects such as a Conversion calculator, an Income tax calculator, and a Payroll System website.

-Here is my projects in my first year as an Information technology.
+Here, I learned the basics of HTML, CSS, and JavaScript as my first-year projects.

-Hope you are enjoyed visiting my github portfolio.
+Hope you enjoyed visiting my GitHub portfolio.